Rhexia mariana: Germination

 In order for Rhexia mariana seeds to germinate they must be exposed to light.
 They germinate in the 20/35C temperature regime in the New England states.
 Additionally, Rhexia mariana seeds were found to be the only seeds from the Melastomataceae family in the temperate region to experience physiological dormancy.
 In only a square meter worth of ground covered in Rhexia mariana there is the potential for over 900,000 seeds to grow and disperse.

 Control

 Rhexia mariana is a common weed in many blueberry fields in North Carolina.
 Flumioxazin, an herbicide, has been found to be quite effective in killing Rhexia mariana, without harming crops such as blueberries.
 Rhexia mariana has roots that grow in the same soil zone as blueberries, making them an important target for weed control in these agricultural fields.

 Host plant

 Rhexia mariana can be host to species such as the corn earworm (Heliothis zea) and the tobacco budworm (Heliothis virescens).

+Ecology

+Rhexia mariana is insect pollinated and is recorded to have been visited in northern Florida by Augochloropsis metallica and Nomia nortoni.